chubbychang914/chubbychang914/README.md

 # Experience
 ### Tyr Tech
- - implemented new features into the backstage using Vue Options API
+ - implemented new features into backstage using Vue Options API
+ - Line login
- -
+ - fixed styles of webpage
 ### iSpan
  - learned React
- - created a website with React
+ - created a website with React with 5 other team members
- -
+ - used React as frontend and Laravel as the backend

 # Languages and Tools
  <table align="center">